 - Orchiectomy – removal of the testicles, sometimes done as a standalone, lower-cost step and usually on an outpatient basis.

-- Vaginoplasty – creates a vaginal canal plus vulva, needs a short hospital stay and lifelong dilation, and sits at the higher end of the price range.
+- Vaginoplasty – creates a vaginal canal plus vulva.
+It needs a short hospital stay and lifelong dilation, and sits at the higher end of the price range.

-- Vulvoplasty – creates external genitalia only (zero-depth), is less invasive with a shorter recovery, and generally costs less than full vaginoplasty because no canal is built.
+- Vulvoplasty – creates external genitalia only (zero-depth) and is less invasive with a shorter recovery.
+It generally costs less than full vaginoplasty because no canal is built.

 Vaginoplasty techniques and why they differ in price

-- Penile inversion – the established standard, using penile and scrotal skin to line the canal; widely available with the longest track record.
+- Penile inversion – the established standard, using penile and scrotal skin to line the canal.
+It is widely available with the longest track record.

-- Penile-peritoneal (PPV) – a robotic-assisted method adding peritoneal lining, valued for natural self-lubrication and useful when skin for grafting is limited.
+- Penile-peritoneal (PPV) – a robotic-assisted method adding peritoneal lining.
+Surgeons value it for natural self-lubrication and when skin for grafting is limited.

-- Sigmoid colon – uses a bowel segment to build the canal and can reach the greatest depth; a larger operation often reserved for revisions or limited tissue.
+- Sigmoid colon – uses a bowel segment to build the canal and can reach the greatest depth.
+It is a larger operation, often reserved for revisions or limited tissue.

-Outcomes are generally good in experienced hands, though published satisfaction and complication figures vary by technique and how each study counts an event, so ask your surgeon for their own results.
-For detailed aftercare protocols, see the UCSF gender-affirming surgery guidance, and our full guide to male-to-female bottom surgery walks through each step in more depth.
+Outcomes are generally good in experienced hands.
+Published satisfaction and complication figures vary by technique and how each study counts an event.
+So ask your surgeon for their own results.
+To learn about each step in more depth, check out our full guide to male-to-female bottom surgery.

 How Much Does Facial Feminization Surgery (FFS) Cost?

-Facial feminization surgery (FFS) is a set of procedures that soften facial features, reshaping the brow, jaw, chin, nose or hairline to create a more feminine appearance.
+Facial feminization surgery (FFS) is a set of procedures that soften facial features.
+It reshapes the brow, jaw, chin, nose or hairline to create a more feminine appearance.
 Because it is so individual, cost depends entirely on which procedures you combine.
-In the United States a full FFS plan typically runs $40,000 – $70,000 based on Bookimed clinic data, with treatment abroad costing considerably less.
+In the United States a full FFS plan typically runs $40,000 – $70,000 based on Bookimed clinic data.
+A comparable full plan in Thailand costs considerably less, at about $27,000 – $42,300.

 What FFS can include